boopsboops/nhamunda-checklist/nhamunda-checklist.md

 <!-- Eigenmann pdf page 186, plate X page 631--><!-- remember there is info in Mol -->

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Four individuals were caught by hand from their lodgements in woody substrates at the margin of the main river stem.
+Water temperature was 28.9&deg;C. An example of a live specimen is pictured in Figure YYY.

 ##### Figure
 <img src="http://www.planetcatfish.com/forum/download/file.php?id=12873&t=1" alt="" width="500">